 Through the See of Utrecht, Holland and the Old Roman Catholic Church our clergy enjoy Apostolic Succession.
 Since approximately 1910 permission was granted by Church hierarchy for clergy to marry prior to ordination.
 Consequently, many of our clergy are married and have children.
 Hence, with families to support it is common for our clerics to hold secular occupations so as to lessen the financial burden to our parishioners.

-While we recognize the universal jurisdiction of the Holy Father, it has not been clear how that relates to us in any functional way since the Vatican ceased communications with the Ancient See of Ulrecht in 1735 thereby establishing a parallel diocese; hence, in that regard, this part of the Church continues on sui juris as it has for the past two hundred and seventy plus years in one form or another.
+While we recognize the universal jurisdiction of the Holy Father, it has not been clear how that relates to us in any functional way since the Vatican ceased communications with the Ancient See of Ulrecht in 1735 thereby establishing a parallel diocese.
+Therefore, in that regard, this part of the Church continues on sui juris as it has for the past two hundred and seventy plus years in one form or another.

-Once again, due to our small size and limited resources, worship services take place in the rectory (priest’s residence) Chapel…what is referred to today by many as a “domestic chapel”.
+Once again, due to our small size and limited resources, worship services take place in the rectory (priest’s residence) Chapel.

 Our Chapel holds about 25 people.
-Holy Mass is celebrated in Latin most Sundays, but even when rarely celebrated in English the canon of the Mass is always in Latin.
+Holy Mass is celebrated in Latin most Sundays.
+When only rarely celebrated in English, the canon of the Mass is always in Latin.
 We use only the rite approved by His Holiness, Pope St. Pius V, often referred to as the Tridentine Rite or just the “Latin” Mass.

 The new “mass”, referred to as the mass of Pope Paul VI or the Novus Ordo mass, is not used.